iltommi/qdb-documentation/source/reference/qdb_shell.rst

 If the previous command executes successfully, the prompt shows::

-    qdbsh:ok >
+    qdbsh >

 If the previous command fails, the prompt turns into::

-    qdbsh:ko >
+    qdbsh!>

-As of quasardb 2.0.0, qdb_shell's interactive mode supports tab completion and command history (using the up/down and pgup/pgdn keys).
+As of quasardb 2.0.0, `qdbsh` in interactive mode supports tab completion and command history (using the Up/Down and PgUp/PgDn keys).

 Examples
 --------

 Add a new Blob named "alias" whose content is "content" and print it::

-    qdbsh:ok > blob_put alias content
+    qdbsh > blob_put alias content
-    qdbsh:ok > blob_get alias
+    qdbsh > blob_get alias
     content
-    qdbsh:ok >
+    qdbsh >

 Remove an entry named "alias"::

-    qdbsh:ok > remove alias
+    qdbsh > remove alias
-    qdbsh:ok >
+    qdbsh >

 .. _qdbsh-noninteractive-mode:

 Non-interactive mode
 ====================

-Use qdbsh non-interactive mode to run one command without waiting for any input.
+Use `qdbsh` non-interactive mode to run one command without waiting for any input.
 Non-interactive mode supports standard input and output and can be integrated in a tool chain à la Unix.
-Performance-wise, non-interactive mode implies establishing and closing a connection to the quasardb cluster every time the qdbsh executable is run.
+Performance-wise, non-interactive mode implies establishing and closing a connection to the quasardb cluster every time the `qdbsh` executable is run.

-The command to be executed is supplied as an argument to the -c parameter.
+The command to be executed is supplied as an argument to the :option:`-c` parameter.
 For the list of supported commands, see :ref:`qdbsh-commands-reference`.

 When successful, the result of the command will be printed on the standard output stream and the shell will exit with the code 0.
 Most commands produce no output when successful (silent success).